Gesynta Pharma's targeted approach to the enzyme mPGES-1 provides more precise treatments for inflammation and pain.

 Gesynta Pharma’s drug candidates utilize a unique mechanism of action to reduce inflammation and pain.
 We are currently developing two drug candidates.
-One of the compounds has reached clinical phase II stage.
-A second one will start clinical testings in 2023.
+Vipoglanstat is in clinical phase 2.
+A clinical trial in patients with endometriosis was initiated in 2025.
+Our second drug candidate GS-073 is ready to enter clinical phase 1 for the treatment of chronic inflammatory pain.
 Read more about our drug development projects.

 Development pipeline